Polish Folk Fashion: Pure Joy!

-Kościuszko's popularity greatly contributed towards the diffusion of the Krakow costume in the whole of Poland.
-And, as Jadwiga Koszutska, an expert on national dresses, writes, some elements, especially the sukmana and the special caps called rogatywka (a peaked cap), were introduced into the uniforms of 19th century national insurgents.
-The female Krakow costume on the other hand spread thanks to the Krakow intelligentsia from the Młoda Polska / Young Poland circles.
-Peacock feathers pinned to hats, white aprons, stunningly embroidered silk corsets and red beaded necklaces simply became trendy.
+Kościuszko's popularity greatly contributed towards the diffusion of the Krakow costume throughout Poland.
+National dress expert Jadwiga Koszutska describes how some elements, especially the sukmana and the special caps called rogatywka (a peaked cap), were introduced into the uniforms of 19th century national insurgents.
+On the other hand, the female Krakow costume spread thanks to the Krakow intelligentsia from the Młoda Polska / Young Poland circles.
+Peacock feathers pinned to hats, white aprons, stunningly embroidered silk corsets and red beaded necklaces became trendy.

 Vermilion, white and violet: the Łowickie strips

 Not all of the original elements of the costume of the Kujawy region survived.
-We can therefore be glad that different artists have represented it in their works.
-The most complete representations can be found in Wojciech Gerson's works from the mid 19th century.
-The landscape painter's art was used by Oskar Kolberg for the latter's illustrations to the volume "Kujawy" from 1867.
+We can be glad that different artists have represented it in their works.
+The most complete representations can be found in Wojciech Gerson's works from the mid 19th-century.
+The landscape painter's art was used by Oskar Kolberg for the latter's illustrations to the volume 'Kujawy' from 1867.
 For years, the famous folklore-loving interwar painter and fabric designer Zofia Stryjeńska shaped the image of the Kujawy costume with her art.

-We can quickly recognise the Kujawy costume by looking at the original headpieces: a fur hat tied at the side, shepherd hats with wide brims, peaked caps and cheekily sideways worn caps with a distinctive visor.
+We can quickly recognise the Kujawy costume by looking at the original headpieces – a fur hat tied at the side, shepherd hats with wide brims, peaked caps and cheekily sideways worn caps with a distinctive visor.
 Add a linen shirt and a silk scarf tied at the neck for the gentlemen.
-The maidens' Sunday dress included scarves, while those of them who happened to be married would adorn their heads with headpieces called kopki decorated with scarves.
-Plus a corset, a sukmana, a skirt, an apron and the obligatory jewellery.
+The maidens' Sunday dress included scarves, while those who were married would adorn their heads with headpieces called kopki decorated with scarves.
+Women completed their outfits with a corset, a sukmana, a skirt, an apron and the obligatory jewellery.

 Clogs and amber pipes

-Modest and devoid of ornaments - that was the typical male costume of the Kurpie region of green and white primeval forests.
-Starting with the head: a peaked cap called rogatywka, hats from braided pine roots with patented visors.
-In the heat of the summer - a so-called maciejówka cap made of broadcloth like the ones worn by Józef Piłsudski.
+Modest and devoid of ornaments – that was the typical male costume of the Kurpie region of green and white primeval forests.
+Starting with the head, a peaked cap called rogatywka, a hat from braided pine roots with a patented visor, was the height of fashion.
+In the heat of the summer – a so-called maciejówka cap made of broadcloth like the ones worn by Józef Piłsudski.
 Clogs would be worn on wrapped up feet or boots with boot-tops (a symbol of status).
 The most expensive piece of the men's attire would be the brown sukmana and a sheepskin coat with a black sheep fleece collar in winter.
-Let's not skip over the gadgets - the bee-keeper and farmer's Kurpie costume was completed with elegantly carved oak canes, birch or amber pipes, stylish snuff boxes made of horn and sacks made of badger skin.
+Let's not skip over the gadgets – the beekeeper and farmer's Kurpie costume was completed with elegantly carved oak canes, birch or amber pipes, stylish snuff boxes made of horn and sacks made of badger skin.

 The golden caps of Warmia

 Simple yet stately, the Warmia region female costume was particularly apt at underlining female attributes.
 The wide, frilled, three-metre-long dress was made of velvet or silk and worn with a cap elaborately embroidered with real gold and silver.
-Real laced masterpieces tied at the chin - to say the least.
+These caps, tied at the chin, were real laced masterpieces, to say the least.
 They were usually sewn by nuns and could only be worn by married women.
-From the information on the Dom Warmiński website we discover that the headpieces differed in shape, embroidery and decoration.
+From the information on the Dom Warmiński website, we discover that the headpieces differed in shape, embroidery and decoration.
 The complexity depended on the owner's age, wealth and the occasion for which the headdress was worn.
-Those with a particularly fondness for fashion would add splendour with a pair of earrings or by doing their hair up with hairpins (called harnatle).
-The Warmia region costume ceased to be widely worn already at the end of the 19th century.
-The female dress was used for longer while the it's male equivalent has passed into oblivion.
+Those with a particular fondness for fashion would add splendour with a pair of earrings or by doing their hair up with hairpins (called harnatle).
+The Warmia region costume ceased to be widely worn already at the end of the 19th-century.
+The female dress was used longer, while its male equivalent has passed into oblivion.

 Cieszyn: red stockings, pins and a belt

 The fashion of Cieszyn, a multicultural city where several important trade routes meet, is rooted in the Renaissance.
-The sophisticated female costume was chiefly made of high-quality and costly fabrics, replete with gilded embroidery and precious jewellery.
-Making the outfit even more "glam" were round or heart-shaped pins used to fasten the collar of the typical white shirt (called a kabotek) and the silver Cieszyn belts which had delicate chains (called trzepotki) attached to them.
+The sophisticated female costume was chiefly made of high-quality and costly fabrics, complete with gilded embroidery and precious jewellery.
+Making the outfit even more 'glam' were round or heart-shaped pins used to fasten the collar of the typical white shirt (a kabotek) and the silver Cieszyn belts which had delicate chains (trzepotki) attached to them.
 All the ornaments were cast and designed by goldsmiths from the Cieszyn region.

 The oberek of Biłgoraj